prestia/mediumtonys/_posts/2023-8-21-beat-specs.md

 White tiger

 ## Details
-Originally important from Japan in November 2022.
+Originally imported from Japan in November 2022.
 Purchased at auction on 8/14/2023 with 21,800 miles.
 Rare 1994 "Version Z" with triple black gauges, mud guards, rear spoiler, exhaust pipe finisher, and alloy wheels.

 ## Modifications
 Came with a Momo Ferrari-branded steering wheel and Japanese electronic toll card reader.